 The word ‘transpersonal’ literally means ‘beyond the person.’
 This means looking beyond the labels and conditioning and essentially, our ego.
 In its entirety, transpersonal art therapy is a holistic approach that focuses on the health of the body, mind, emotions, soul and spirit.

-Transpersonal art therapy is suitable for people of all ages and people who may be experiencing major life changes, depression, anxiety, trauma, grief, or illness.
+Transpersonal art therapy is suitable for people of all ages and backgrounds.
+It can be particularly helpful for those who may be experiencing major life changes, depression, anxiety, trauma, grief, or illness.

 What are the benefits of transpersonal art therapy?